BlakeDalmas/webdev_final/source/xbox/xbox_pages/microsoft.rst

 Xbox Sales
 ----------
 Microsoft does not make a lot of money selling consoles.
 At the initial release, the Xbox one consoles sold for $499 but it cost the company $471 to make each console - only a $28 profit.
-It makes most of the profits from Xbox from the Xbox Live Service.
+The company makes most of the profits from the Xbox Live Service.
 Xbox Live cost $40 every year for a subscription and had 48 million subscribers in 2017.
 That results in a profit of around $1.92 billion dollars every year.

 ========= ============
 Console   Units Sold